mhagenow01/FBFransac/README.md

 <div align="center"> Table 4: FAMrec Classification Testing </div>

-Overall, the accuracy of our method compares favorably to that of PointNet++.
+Overall, the accuracy of our method (30%) compares favorably to that of PointNet++ (18.7%).
 However, the following caveats should be considered:
 1. PointNet++ performed significantly worse on our selection of individual objects than the reported dataset average.
 2. With the current implementation of our algorithm, it takes much longer to reach a conclusion than PointNet++.
 3. Some of the models, like the car, contain interior detail.
 This is an unrealistic piece of information that causes our algorithm to behave erratically (i.e. finding the car, but also attempting to identify objects *inside* of the car).